Related

 Space Business Mission in Japan

-Are you a European business specialising in lunar or deep space exploration, satellite equipment, upstream or ground-based space-related technologies and downstream applications?
+Are you running a business specialising in lunar or deep space exploration, satellite equipment, upstream or ground-based space-related technologies and downstream applications?
 Would you like to present your solutions to potential partners and clients from Japan?
-If so, the EU-Japan Centre for Industrial Cooperation (hereinafter, the Centre) has an exciting opportunity for you to explore the Japanese market, connect and exhibit at our Space Business Mission in Japan in January 2025.
+If so, the EU-Japan Centre for Industrial Cooperation (hereinafter, the Centre) has an exciting opportunity for you to explore the Japanese market, connect and exhibit at our Space Business Mission in Japan in January 2026.

 ABOUT THE MISSION